Savannah cat: Distinctive features

-A Savannah's exotic look is due to the presence of many specific serval characteristics.
-These include the distinctive color markings; the tall, deeply cupped, wide, rounded and erect ears, long body and legs; fat, puffy noses; and hooded eyes.
+The Savannah cat's appearance is influenced by specific serval characteristics.
+These include the distinctive color markings, the large and erect ears, long body and legs, wide noses and hooded eyes.
 When a Savannah is standing, its hind end is often higher than its prominent shoulders.
 The small head is taller than wide, and the cat has a long, slender neck.
 The back of the ears have ocelli—a central light band bordered by black, dark grey or brown, giving an eye-like effect.
 The short tail has black rings, with a solid black tip.
 The eyes are blue in kittens (as in other cats), and may be green, brown, gold or of a blended shade in the adult.
 The eyes have a "boomerang" shape, with a hooded brow to protect them from harsh sunlight.
-Ideally, black or dark "tear-streak" or "cheetah tear" markings run from the corner of the eyes down the sides of the nose to the whiskers, much like that of a cheetah.
+Ideally, black or dark "tear-streak" or "cheetah tear" markings run from the corner of the eyes down the sides of the nose to the whiskers.